BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on Own Risk Solvency Assessment .pdf.md

 Guidelines on own risk and solvency

-![The logo of EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue, translucent diamond shape containing the European Union's circle of twelve yellow stars.
-Below the symbol is the stylized black lowercase acronym "eiopa", followed by the full name of the authority in a black sans-serif font on a white background.

-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 ![A title slide with bold, black text on a light blue background.
 The text reads 'Guidelines on own risk and solvency'.